mrola/blacklist_overlap_test/README.md

 The blacklist overlap test provides a measure on the degree to which one feed is contained within some other feed.
 It is a metric that may be used to exclude blacklist feeds that is already contained in other feeds.

 This project is inspired by the combine and tiq-test project (written in R) by [@alexcpsec](https://twitter.com/alexcpsec), [@kylemaxwell](https://twitter.com/kylemaxwell) and others.
-While the tiq-test project provides additional quality metrics and also supports enrichment, this project is pure Python and at this point only provides the overlap test.
+While the tiq-test project provides additional quality metrics and also supports enrichment, this project is pure Python and provides the overlap test.
 That said, if overlap test is the goal just running the Jupyter notebook or `overlap_test.py` will do the fetch data, extract IP addresses, calculate overlap between each pair, and build heatmap steps.
 It is designed to be standalone.
+If [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) is your prefered choise of visualisation library and you'd like to gain insight into degree of overlap between different feeds with minimal effort then please continue reading.

-If you prefer R and ggplot heatmaps you've probably stopped reading by now, if not there's an option to save a .csv file with a format that is expected by tiq.test.
+If you prefer R there's an option to save a .csv file with a format that is expected by tiq.test.
 See [Importing into tiq-test](#tiq-test) for an example.
-However, if [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) is your prefered choise of visualisation library and you'd like to gain insight into degree of overlap between different feeds with minimal effort then please continue reading.

 ## Purpose
 The purpose of this project is to provide a means to measure the degree to which blacklists overlap in terms of IPv4 entries.